ray-chew/pycsa/README.md

 </p>

-The Constrained Spectral Approximation Method (CSAM) is a physically sound and robust method for approximating the spectrum of subgrid-scale orography.
+The Constrained Spectral Approximation (CSA) method is a physically sound and robust method for approximating the spectrum of subgrid-scale orography.
 It operates under the following constraints:

 * Utilises a limited number of spectral modes (no more than 100)
 * Significantly reduces the complexity of physical terrain by over 500 times